scality/vaultclient/README.md

 ### Javascript API HTTPS support

-The programmatical client supports the use of HTTPS altough HTTP is the protocol by default.
+The programmatical client supports both the HTTP and HTTPS protocols.
+HTTP is the default protocol.
 To enable HTTPS, set the constructor's argument 'useHttps' to true.

 ```js